 Lost Campers was founded in 2007 by Emma and Nick Thomson.
 The inspiration came when we were cash strapped backpackers, heading to the mountains in Montana to attend a wild, outdoor wedding.
 We had met these soon-to-be-married friends while backpacking and snowboarding in Germany many moons ago and being the outdoor types, they invited everyone to camp on the property where the wedding was held.
 As we were flying in to Bozeman, we wanted to tick 2 boxes at the same time by renting a small/medium vehicle to drive us around and that we could also sleep in but there weren’t any options.
 The only travel alternatives were car rental or monstrous RV rental.
-Where were the Campervans?
+Where were the budget campervans for rent?

 In 2008 things were surprisingly difficult with the recession and all, but through grit and determination we continued on, growing van by van and within 2 more years, opened our depot in Los Angeles and then expanded to Salt Lake City in 2014.

 We still believe in the same principles that motivated us to open Lost Campers.
-Affordable, well equipped campervans for people who want to explore America’s vast and spectacular outdoors.
+Affordable, well equipped campervans for hire for people who want to explore America’s vast and spectacular outdoors.
 Great vans at Great Prices with friendly, outstanding customer service.
 We still hand build all of the interiors and keep clean lines, easy functionality and simplicity so you have the most amount of interior space for your gear, whether that be camping, hiking, fishing, snow sports, kayaking, surfing, photography, festival or any other gear.
 Most importantly, we use wood for our interiors, as we don’t want to bring anymore plastic into the world.
 Wood is recyclable and definitely breaks down easier than plastic.
 It brings a much more natural feeling to our vans.

 So much to be Grateful for!